Current Fellows

 Alexander Kostrinsky-Thomas

-Alexander Kostrinsky-Thomas, MD
+Alexander Kostrinsky-Thomas, DO

 Alexander Kostrinsky-Thomas completed internal medicine residency at Santa Clara Valley Medical Center.
 He intends to develop and deploy data-driven tools to improve care for all patient populations and improve the human-computer interaction.